 In the event Bethel University has to incur any expense in collecting on a student account, the student will be required to pay all of Bethel's costs for collection.
 This includes, but not limited to, a collection agency fee and/or attorney's fees at the rate of 33-40 percent.

-After registration, changes made to a student’s schedule must be made in consultation with Academic Services at the College of Adult & Professional Studies, and must be completed online or in writing in the Office of the Registrar.
+After registration, changes made to a student's schedule must be made in consultation with the Office of Student Success, and must be completed online by the student or in writing.
 Please note that changes may affect financial aid status.
-Before courses begin a full refund is granted, provided the change is made in writing on or before the day the course begins.
-Students that withdraw from a course, once it begins, will be granted a refund according to the sliding scale.
+Before courses begin through the first six days of a course a full refund is granted, provided the change is made online or in writing on or before the sixth day of the course.
+Students that withdraw from a course, starting in the second week, will be granted a refund according to the sliding scale.

 Federal financial aid regulations require Bethel University to issue a check to the student for the excess Title IV funds on the student account.
 Title IV funds that exceed the registered semester costs will be automatically sent to the student's mailing address within 14 days of the Business Office receiving the funds.